Duxter7/GA-English-Notes/IT English 0 (A1).md

 I **will** go to a *birthday party*

-I'll do my homework, I'll play videog
+I'll do my homework, I'll play videogames